qrstuvy/astrologyx/README.md

 - Sign-up and log-in to access more features
 - Logged in users can view daily horoscopes for different signs
+- Chinese Zodiac calculator avaiable to input your birth year and see your sign!
+- Logged in users can favorite horoscope readings into their profile page to view and delete at their convenience

 ## Trello Board